Rates & Insurance

 Licensed Professional Counselors (LPC) Rates:

 $30 per 53 minute individual counseling session.

-Ashley is in-network with a few insurance companies for those who live in Texas including: (We are not in network with companies in Washington State at this time).
+Some of our Counselors are in-network with a few insurance companies for those who live in Texas including: (We are not in network with companies in Washington State at this time).

 Blue Cross and Blue Shield